-Reciprocity has been historically practiced by humanity for countless reasons.
+Humanity has historically practiced reciprocity for countless reasons.
 For instance, by ensuring that people receive assistance when they need it and making sure others do the same with us, we help promote the survival of our species.
-At the same time, reciprocity enables us to maintain our already-established relationships by investing our time, energy, and effort on them.
+Reciprocity enables us to maintain our already-established relationships by investing our time, energy, and effort on them.

 The Pitfalls of Reciprocity: